stfab/mistral_ai_issue_classification/README.md

 ## References

-This project was inspired by the guide on how to use Mistral AI's embedded model for symptom classification (https://docs.mistral.ai/capabilities/embeddings/).
+This project was inspired by the guide on how to use Mistral AI's embedding model for disease symptom classification (https://docs.mistral.ai/capabilities/embeddings/).